Attention:

 We’ve significantly reduced filter production for movies on DVD and Blu-ray.
 We now only create filters for physical media after a filter has been created for the same movie on streaming, and not every streaming filter is selected for DVD or Blu-ray.

-Since January 2021, we have stayed focused on streaming.
-Giving physical media equal attention would require shifting time and resources away from streaming, where most customers now watch movies and TV shows.
-That tradeoff would reduce the overall value we provide, and this direction will not change.
+Giving physical media equal attention would require shifting time and resources away from streaming.
+That trade-off would reduce the overall value we provide, which is why prioritizing streaming will not change.